m3enzo/Advanced-Tab-Groups/README.md

 - **`tab.groups.display-tab-range`**
 - **`tab.groups.hide-save-info`** (Recommend for the moment, until Firefox 136 is launched for Zen Browser, end of the month or early March.)
 - **`tab.groups.better-unload`**
+- **`tab.groups.native-icons`** ⚠️This is an experimental prefrence and there is currently no icon for an open folder so only the closed folder icon will be displayed⚠️

 ---